simoncollins/megatool/README.md

 # MegaTool

 MegaTool is a command-line tool that implements multiple Model Context Protocol (MCP) servers.
-Each MCP server is accessible via subcommands (e.g., `megatool github`, `megatool calculator`).
-The tool uses separate binaries for each MCP server and a main binary to dispatch to the correct one based on the subcommand.
+Each MCP server is accessible via the `run` subcommand (e.g., `megatool run github`, `megatool run calculator`).
+The tool uses separate binaries for each MCP server and a main binary to dispatch to the correct one based on the server name.

 ## Features